 Steven Spielberg has seen Indiana Jones 5 – and has shared his verdict

-Steven Spielberg had one question the moment he finished watching new Indiana Jones film

-Director shared his reaction after seeing ‘Indiana Jones and the Dial of Destiny’ earlier this week
+Director saw ‘Indiana Jones and the Dial of Destiny’ earlier this week

 The new Indiana Jones film has been screened for Steven Spielberg.